MathewHDYT/Unity-Audio-Manager/README.md

 ### Add Sound From Path method
 **What it does:**
-Adds the given sound to the list of possible playable sounds.
+Adds the given sound to the list of possible playable sounds, as well as an AudioError (see [Possible Errors](#possible-errors)), showing wheter and how adding the sound from the given path failed.

 **How to call it:**
 - ```SoundName``` is the ```name``` the new sound should have